yyc-git/GTS-Play-Website-English/docs/Career Mod.md

                 // Career name
                 title: api.getLanguageDataByData(state, _getTextData(), languageKey.Title),
                 // Career icon ID, corresponding to the icon file name in the asset/ directory
+                // Should be unique, hence the prefix is added
                 iconId: "career_test1_icon",
                 // Number of gems required
                 needGem: needGem.Middle,